What Creditors Cannot Take in Florida

 Your Home

 Florida’s homestead exemption is the strongest debtor protection in the state.
 The Florida Constitution shields a primary residence from forced sale by judgment creditors, with no cap on equity.
-A person can own a home worth $5 million and protect every dollar of that equity.
+A person can own a home worth $5 million and protect every dollar of that equity from a civil judgment.

 The exemption covers up to half an acre inside a municipality or 160 acres outside one.
 The property must be the owner’s primary residence.
 Vacation homes, rental properties, and investment real estate do not qualify.
 Mortgages, property tax liens, mechanics’ liens, and HOA assessments are not blocked by the exemption.